 Homesteading Classes and Hands-On Homestead Courses

-I’ve talked to a lot of homesteaders over the years – being extremely interested in the back to the land movement myself – and I’ve heard a lot of different opinions on what it means to homestead.
+I’ve talked to a lot of homesteaders over the years, and have heard a lot of different opinions on what it means to homestead.
 In that time there is one thing I have NEVER heard: Homesteading is easy.
 But don’t be discouraged.
 With a bit of help from people who know how to live off the land, you can avoid many of the pitfalls and greatly improve your chances of success.

-Another way some homesteaders help pay the bills is to give classes on homesteading, which is – without further digression – the point of this article.
+One way some homesteaders help pay the bills is to give classes on homesteading.
 Below is a list of some homestead families who provide individual homesteading courses, along with a bit of information about each to help you make a decision.